matejukmar/ElementFlow/README.md

 # ElementFlow

-## Library for easy layout of user interface elements
+## Swift library for easy layout of user interface elements

 - adapts to any screen size with flexible spaces and elements
 - pixel perfect micro positioning of elements